MetaMask/metamask-docs/wallet/how-to/connect/detect-wallet/multiple-wallets.md

 ```

 :::note
-In addition to the EIP-6963 interfaces, you need the `EIP1193Provider` interface, defined by
+In addition to the EIP-6963 interfaces, you need the `EIP1193Provider`` interface (defined by
-[EIP-1193](https://eips.ethereum.org/EIPS/eip-1193), which is the foundational structure for
+[EIP-1193](https://eips.ethereum.org/EIPS/eip-1193)), which is the foundational structure for
-Ethereum wallet providers, representing essential properties and methods for interacting with dapps.
+Ethereum wallet providers.
+This structure represents the essential properties and methods for interacting with dapps.
 :::

 Then, create a `hooks` directory and add the following two files: